Pain is so much more than tissue damage. Pain is about protection. The question is what determines the need for protection.

 People in pain frequently move more stiffly and with less freedom of movement.
 This can actually keep the pain active.
 One critical goal is to keep moving and to work mindfully to expand movement options.

-1. The basics of pain: a biopsychosocial understanding 8 credit hours
+1. The basics of pain: simplifying a complex problem 6 credit hours

 2. The Third Space: collaboration leads to success.
 6 credit hours